What makes Elevate 360 Physical Therapy different from other clinics?

 Pelvic Floor Physical Therapy is a proven treatment for pelvic pain, discomfort, or change in the muscles of your pelvic region.
 Women’s health and pelvic physical therapy involves a detailed examination of the pelvic, hip, lumbar, and lower extremity region in order to prevent, identify, and correct dysfunction that leads to pain.
 The pelvic floor muscles form the base of your pelvis.
 These muscles control urination, bowel movements, sexual function, and organ support.
 The pelvic floor muscles are an important piece of your core which give our back, SI joint, and hips stability.

-It is NOT “just kegals”.
+It is NOT “just kegels”.
 In fact, most women are doing kegel’s inappropriately.
 We need your pelvic floor to be able to both lengthen and contract, and be well coordinated.
-A pelvic floor physical therapist can complete a thorough examination and develop an individualized plan for you optimizing YOUR pelvic floor.
+A pelvic floor physical therapist can complete a thorough examination and develop an individualized plan for you, optimizing YOUR pelvic floor.
 This can include an internal pelvic floor examination if necessary.